taniokah/AITOK/MedNLP-CHAT.md

 ### Data
 The dataset and results are released under the Creative Commons Attribution 4.0 International License (CC BY 4.0) (see `LICENSE-data`).

+## Acknowledgments

+This work was supported by JSPS KAKENHI Grant Number JP22K12293.
+This containt is managed by Hiroki Tanioka (taniokah[at]gmail.com), since 2025.